Aiden-Peace300/Aiden-Peace300/README.md

 * 🚀  I'm currently updating a react-based project called FilmCritic.
 * 🧠  I'm learning to become an Interview Pro (CodeSignal / LeetCode).
 * ⚡  Fun fact: I am an avid camper.
 My favorite place is Joshua Tree National Park.

+### Professional Experience
+👨🏽‍💻 Lead Full-Stack Developer at Budgetwise

+* Development efforts for a promising financial management startup.
+* Leading a dynamic team of four developers, driving the end-to-end design and implementation of web applications.
+* Architecting scalable and efficient solutions using cutting-edge technologies such as React.js, Node.js, and PostgreSQL.
+* Establishing agile workflows to prioritize tasks, ensure timely delivery, and foster collaboration across the team.
+* Successfully delivering key features, including a budgeting application that enables users to track and categorize expenses seamlessly.

 ### Skills